Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 $$\frac{MU_1}{P_1}=\frac{MU_2}{P_2}=\frac{MU_3}{P_3}...=\frac{MU_N}{P_N}$$

 To maximize utility given a choice of products to buy, **consumers should always buy the product that yields the most marginal utility per dollar**.
 This should result in an allocation of budget so that the last dollar spent on each product yields the same marginal utility, which is the *utility-maximizing rule* (demonstrated by the equation above).
 At this point, they have achieved *consumer equilibrium*, and any change only decreases total utility.

+## The Diamond-Water Paradox

+Also known as the *Paradox of Value,* where essential items (such as water) have lower prices than nonessential items (such as diamonds), despite essential items having much more usefulness.

+This can be explained by the large supply of water in the market, and low supply of diamonds, resulting in their different prices.
+However, since water is consumed on a much higher scale than diamonds, it creates more total utility than diamonds, despite costing less.

+## Indifference Curves

+### Cardinal and Ordinal Utility

+*Cardinal utility* can be quantified and put in terms of numbers, such as utils.
+This can be difficult due to its subjectivity.

+*Ordinal utility* simply compares one's preference given a set of choices (prefers A over B).
+It is all relative, and can be much easier to measure.
+Ordinal utility is used in indifference curve analysis.
 # Chapter 34
 > International Trade